 Good Information into the Books of Record = Best Opportunity to Make Good Decisions

 The accrual process creates the best environment for good information into the system.
-For anyone to appreciate accrual accounting I’m going to cite and explain the top five accrual entries.
+For anyone to appreciate accrual accounting, you must first understand the top five accrual entries.

 1) Inventory – The accrual method requires a physical counting of the inventory from one accounting period to the next.
 This count allows for calculating any lost, missing or stolen items as an additional cost of sales.
 The inventory’s valuation is also calculated to account for market price adjustments again affecting cost of sales.